J.P. Crawford Player Props: Mariners vs. Orioles

 J.P.
 Crawford At The Plate

-- He ranks 112th in batting average, 45th in on base percentage, and 145th in slugging among the qualifying hitters in MLB play.
+- Crawford has 59 hits this season and a team-best OBP of .350.

-- Crawford has picked up a hit in 58.8% of his 68 games this season, with more than one hit in 20.6% of them.
+- He ranks 107th in batting average, 42nd in on base percentage, and 137th in slugging among qualifying hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.